Welcome to Noda Lab's Home Page

 Electrochemistry for Energy & Environment

-• Riho NAKANO (B4): Enhancing water electrolysis using CNT-based three-dimensional electrodes with controlled bubble desorption.
+• Riho NAKANO (M1): Enhancing water electrolysis using CNT-based three-dimensional electrodes with controlled bubble desorption.

-• Miki HAYAKAWA (B4): Energy efficient hydrogen production and simultaneous waste-water treatment via water electrolysis assisted by organic impurities.
+• Miki HAYAKAWA (M1): Energy efficient hydrogen production and simultaneous waste-water treatment via water electrolysis assisted by impurities.

 Concrete is indispensable for the construction and maintenance of social infrastructure, but the production of cement emits large amounts of greenhouse gases (5% of Japan's total and 8% of the world's total).
 This is because CaCO3 is heated by burning fossil fuels to form a compound of CaO and SiO2, which then reacts with H2O to harden as Ca(OH)2, producing a large amount of CO2 in terms of both material and energy.
 Recently, CO2-absorbing cement materials have been developed that hardens to CaCO3 through the reaction of CaO and CO2.
 CaCO3 is also the main ingredient of marble and is characterized by its high strength and stability.
 If CaO, a by-product of blast furnace slag and incinerator ash, is used as a raw material, it may be possible to shift from emissions to absorption of CO2.
 However, since this reaction is slow.
 To put it into wide practical use, it is essential to develop reaction acceleration technology based on the clarification of the reaction mechanism.
 Although this is a complex reaction in a gas-liquid-solid system, we are working on research and development based on our unique approach, utilizing our knowledge of chemical engineering, reaction engineering, and material processes.

-• Katsuya NAMIKI (Research Associate): In-situ reaction analysis and CO2-fixation evaluation of CO2 absorbing concrete using a batch reactor.
+• Katsuya NAMIKI (Guest Researcher): In-situ reaction analysis and CO2-fixation evaluation of CO2 absorbing concrete using a batch reactor.

 • Yuli WEN (PD): In-situ reaction analysis and CO2-fixation evaluation of CO2 absorbing concrete using a flow reactor.

-• Ruri MATSUI (M1): Mixing effects of various powders on carbonation of CO2-absorbing cement admixture.
+• Ruri MATSUI (M2): Mixing effects of various powders on carbonation of CO2-absorbing cement admixture.

-• Yuya YOKOI (M1): Effects of porosity and powder addition on carbonation of cement pastes.
+• Yuya YOKOI (M2): Effects of porosity and powder addition on carbonation of cement pastes.

-• Keita MATSUOKA (B4): Evaluation of carbonation rate and mechanism of various industrial by-products
+• Keita MATSUOKA (M1): Evaluation of carbonation rate and mechanism of various industrial by-products

 We are developing new technologies for innovations in fields including energy and environment, and trying to conduct development and assessment of emerging technologies concurrently.